Visa applicants in Indonesia may apply for a visa to the United States at the U.S. Embassy in Jakarta or at the U.S. Consulate in Surabaya.

-If a crewing agent wishes to recruit personnel for a different shipping line, the agent must amend the terms of its CVP registration before submitting these applications.
-Agents should submit the following information to firstname.lastname@example.org in order to complete the registration process for the new principal:
+If a crewing agency wishes to recruit personnel for a different shipping line, the agent must amend the terms of its CVP registration before submitting these applications.
+Agent should submit the following information to email@example.com (or Consurabaya@state.gov) in order to complete the registration process for the new principal:

 - Company name, telephone number, fax number, and name of contact person;